DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-3-induction-tutor-materials.md

 - how they introduced the group work activity?
 - how many times have they tried it?
-- how did they decide who was in each group?- what was the group task?
+- how did they decide who was in each group? - what was the group task?

 2. Emphasise that while there’s evidence to support the effectiveness of collaborative work, it does not happen by accident.